falkr/ttm4175/pages/networking-1-2020.md

 # Pre-requisites for today

+Before continuing please check these two steps:

 :steps:
-1. Make sure you have at least 20GB of disk space
+1. Make sure you have at least 20GB of disk space.
-2. Confirm that you've downloaded the new VM image ([link](TODO))
+2. Confirm that you've downloaded the new VM image ([link](TODO)).

 # Teamwork 2